alexsb-software/ITW-Old-Mobile-App/README.md

 ## GET requests

-To make any get request (get from the database), type the path to 'index.html' in your browser followed by '#get-' then one of the following:
+To make any get request (get from the database), type the path to 'index.html' in your browser followed by one of the following:

-* 'sessions'
+* '#get-sessions'
-* 'files'
+* '#get-files'
-* 'sponsors'
+* '#get-sponsors'
-* 'announcements'
+* '#get-announcements'

 Ex: "...index.html#get-sessions"

+---

+## DELETE requests

+To make any delete request (delete from the database), type the path to 'index.html' in your browser followed by '#delete-entry'.
+You will be prompted to choose the type you want to delete and its ID.
+To know the ID make a get request first.

+Ex: "...index.html#delete-entry"